Restream/reindexer/readme.md

 , `AggregateFacet` and `Distinct` those should be called before the `Query` execution: this will ask reindexer to calculate data aggregations.
-Aggregation Facet is applicable to multiple data columns and the result of that could be sorted by any data column or ' count' and cutted off by offset and limit.
+Aggregation Facet is applicable to multiple data columns and the result of that could be sorted by any data column or ' count' and cut off by offset and limit.
 In order to support this functionality method `AggregateFacet` returns `AggregationFacetRequest` which has methods `Sort`, `Limit` and `Offset`.